dotnet/dotnet-docker/README.md

 You can learn more about using .NET Core with Docker with [.NET Docker samples](https://github.com/dotnet/dotnet-docker-samples):

-- [Development](https://github.com/dotnet/dotnet-docker-samples/tree/master/dotnetapp-dev) sample using the `sdk` .NET Core SDK image.
-- [Production](https://github.com/dotnet/dotnet-docker-samples/tree/master/dotnetapp-prod) sample using the `runtime` .NET Core image.
-- [Self-contained](https://github.com/dotnet/dotnet-docker-samples/tree/master/dotnetapp-selfcontained) sample using the `runtime-deps` base OS image (with native dependencies added).

-Windows Container Dockerfile variants are provided at the same locations, above, and rely on slightly different .NET Core Docker images.

-You can directly run a .NET Core Docker image from the [microsoft/dotnet-samples](https://hub.docker.com/r/microsoft/dotnet-samples/) repo.

-See [Building Docker Images for .NET Core Applications](https://docs.microsoft.com/dotnet/articles/core/docker/building-net-docker-images) to learn more about the various Docker images and when to use each for them.
+- [.NET Core Development Sample](dotnetapp-dev) - This sample is good for development and building since it relies on the .NET Core SDK image.
+It performs `dotnet` commands on your behalf, reducing the time it takes to create Docker images (assuming you make changes and then test them in a container, iteratively).
+- [.NET Core Docker Production Sample](dotnetapp-prod) - This sample is good for production since it relies on the .NET Core Runtime image, not the larger .NET Core SDK image.
+Most apps only need the runtime, reducing the size of your application image.
+- [.NET Core self-contained application Docker Production Samp](dotnetapp-selfcontained) - This sample is also good for production scenarios since it relies on an operating system image (without .NET Core).
+[Self-contained .NET Core apps](https://docs.microsoft.com/dotnet/articles/core/deploying/) include .NET Core as part of the app and not as a centrally installed component in a base image.
+- [ASP.NET Core Docker Production Sample](aspnetapp) - This samples demonstrates a Dockerized ASP.NET Core Web App.

 ## Related Repos